 The following image illustrates the environment.
-The web server where the protected resources are can be connected to the external network in different ways; with two interfaces, or through a proxy.
-It isn't important for custom login, so it isn't shown in the following diagram:
+The web server where the protected resources are may be connected to the external network in different ways; with two interfaces, or through a proxy.
+It is not important for the purposes of custom login, so it is not shown in the following diagram: